 Eggplant ikra is even better on day two, so you can certainly make it in advance.
 It’ll last in the fridge for about 5 days.
 Alternatively, you can roast the veg in advance, cool them in the fridge, and finish the ikra a day or two later.

-How to Serve Ukrainian Eggplant Caviar
+How to Serve Eggplant Ikra

 Like I said, ikra is technically an appetizer, traditionally served alongside other salads, spreads, pickles, etc. (kinda like mezze).
 Most people eat eggplant caviar on fresh bread; you can also serve it as a dip with pita triangles.
 For a full meal, I’d serve it with Ukrainian dill potatoes and stewed beans.

-- Spicy Tomato Eggplant Stew
+- Tomato Eggplant Stew

 - Ottolenghi-Inspired Eggplant with Tahini

-- Roasted Eggplant Sandwich with Romesco
+- Roasted Eggplant Sandwich

-- Vegan Eggplant Shakshuka
+- Chinese Eggplant Stir-Fry

 Let me know if you try this recipe!
 Give it a rating below and leave a comment, and don’t forget to tag your creation with @thenewbaguette on Instagram.